Pennsylvania College of Optometry

 Vivian M. Descant Scholarship

-Established by Dr. Descant, an alumnus of the PCO, this $500 scholarship is awarded to optometry students on the basis of academic performance and financial need.
+Established by Dr. Descant, a 1997 alumnus of PCO, this scholarship is awarded to optometry students on the basis of academic performance and financial need.

 Milton J. Eger Memorial Scholarship

-Established by the friends and family of Dr. Eger, former member of the PCO Board of Trustees.
+Established by the friends and family of Dr. Eger ’40, former member of the PCO Board of Trustees.

 Established by the University’s Faculty Council.

 Established in recognition of Dr. Farkas ’71, member of the University Board of Trustees.